 The last John Hughes movie car I felt deserving of being mentioned is probably closest to be an actual Curbside Classic.
 Well, at the very least it’s in the same league as PN’s first CC, the 1972 Cadillac.

 The movie in question is Uncle Buck, and yet another John Hughes comedy with John Candy.
-In the movie, Cindy and Bod Russell have three children and are a typical middle class suburban family.
-A family crisis occurs where and they need someone to look after their three kids.
+In the movie, Cindy and Bod Russell have three children and are a typical middle-class suburban family.
+A family crisis occurs and they need someone to look after their three kids.
 The only person capable of coming on short notice is Bob’s bachelor brother Buck Russell, played by John Candy.

 Buck is unreliable, can’t hold a job, he smokes, he drinks, he gambles, he’s a slob and is generally the total opposite of his seemingly successful brother.
 While Buck is able to charm his 6 year old niece and his 8 year old nephew he has a hard time with his rebellious 15 year old niece, Tia.
 In the end, although Buck seemingly has it out to embarrass his niece in every way possible, he eventually wins her over she sees he has her best interests at heart.

 And what pray-tell does Uncle Buck pilot?
-A slob of a car that smokes, drinks copious amounts of gas, and like Buck is a relic from a the past.
+A slob of a car that smokes, drinks copious amounts of gas, and like Buck is a relic from the past.
 That car is a beat-up 1977 Mercury Marquis coupe.
 Some sources claim it’s a 1975; nevertheless it’s a 1975-78 Merc which were all pretty well the same anyway.
 It didn’t quite make PN’s longest coupe list, but at 229” it’s a contender.
 Although this particular example is only about 12 years old in the movie, it’s heavily rusted, the interior is falling apart, the car wallows almost uncontrollably on the highway and of course it smokes like a chimney.
 To top it off, every time the car is shut off it backfires.
 This Merc was a big part to poor teenaged Tia’s embarrassment by her well-meaning uncle.

 The big Merc is quite the extension of John Candy’s character and was perfectly cast for the role.
 While this old tank of a Merc is not a car I’d ever have any interest in owning, it does remind me a of a time in my past when these big 70’s barges frequented the streets as beaters.
-While they often were thought of as a dinosaur from another time, many people that I knew of limited means were transported reliable and relatively cheaply by these olds beasts for many years.
-There is something about an beater; they just have more character than a new car.
+While they often were thought of as a dinosaur from another time, many people that I knew of limited means were transported reliable and relatively cheaply by these old beasts for many years.
+There is something about a beater; they just have more character than a new car.